OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ### 2.1.2.
 Compiling the OFS FIM
 <a name="CompilingOFSFIM"></a>

-Intel® <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span> provides a build script with the following FPGA image creation options:
+Intel® OFS provides a build script with the following FPGA image creation options:

-- Flat compile, which combines the <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> and <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> into one FPGA image loaded into the entire FPGA device as a static image.
+- Flat compile, which combines the FIM and AFU into one FPGA image loaded into the entire FPGA device as a static image.
-- A <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span> compile that creates an FPGA image consisting of the <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> that is loaded into the static region of the FPGA and a default <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> that is loaded into dynamic region.
-Additional <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> may be loaded into the dynamic region using partial reconfiguration.
+- A PR  compile that creates an FPGA image consisting of the FIM that is loaded into the static region of the FPGA and a default AFU that is loaded into dynamic region.
+Additional AFU may be loaded into the dynamic region using partial reconfiguration.

-The build scripts included with <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span> are verified to run in a bash shell.
+The build scripts included with OFS are verified to run in a bash shell.
 Other shells have not been tested.
 Each build script step will take several hours to complete.
 Building in Quartus GUI is not supported - you must build with the provided scripts.

-The following sections describe how to set up the environment and build the provided <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> with a relocatable tree supporting <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span>.
-You will use this relocatable <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span> tree for all example <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> simulation and compilation steps in this guide.
+The following sections describe how to set up the environment and build the provided FIM with a relocatable tree supporting PR .
+You will use this relocatable PR  tree for all example AFU simulation and compilation steps in this guide.

 #### 2.1.2.1.
 Setting Up Required Environment Variables
 <a name="SettingUpRequiredEnvironment"></a>